Welcome to Filey Museum…

 Volunteer with us…

-Filey Museum need more volunteers to help run
+Filey Museum need more volunteers

-our award winning museum.
-Everything from welcoming
+to help run our award winning museum.

 Come and see us…